12. Interests in one or more Businesses – and/or Management of Charities, Associations etc.

 You may have retired or been an employee during your working life rather than a business owner.
 However, if you own a business or a share in one, there are important things you need to consider carefully.
 This brief treatment hardly does the subject justice and so further discussion with a solicitor will be needed, and those who inherit your business interests may well be very grateful to you.

-You will need advice on (a) what happens to your business interest on your death and (b) ensuring you don’t miss out on the Inheritance Tax reliefs, subject of course to the 30 October 2024 Budget changes due to come into effect on 6 April 2026 (see also below) – and do have an eye out on anything applicable here in the Budget on 26 November.
+You will need advice on (a) what happens to your business interest on your death and (b) ensuring you don’t miss out on the Inheritance Tax reliefs, subject of course to the 30 October 2024 Budget changes due to come into effect on 6 April 2026 (see also below).

 So, my Question: if you are involved in the management of a company or business (and/or own an interest therein) or in a club or association or charity, have you taken steps to provide what would happen in the event of your death?